God’s Spiritual Law – Unseen Rules for Living

 Voting in a Democracy

 So in the light of God’s Spiritual Law, will our election vote (wherever we are) make any positive difference to the well-being of the nation if the choice is between openly rebellious political parties that ignore and even defy God’s law?
-Probably not, in which case the only way forward is to pray, bearing in mind that prophecy suggests that all nations will eventually become spiritually dark (Isa 6:2).
+Probably not, in which case the only way forward is to pray, bearing in mind that prophecy suggests that all nations will eventually become spiritually dark (Isaiah 6:2).

 But if you value democracy then voting is important (and sometimes mandatory).
 So how should we vote?
 Can we really vote for a leader who openly supports abortion, gay marriage and homosexual behaviour?
 Instead we might consider: